History Of Esports Betting

 Skins betting was available in only a few games (most notably Counter-Strike: Global Offensive), where players could acquire the in-game cosmetic items, or "virtual goods," that could be later sold for cash or in this case used as a currency for betting.
-The esports skin betting was, in a way, the beginning of CS:GO esports betting.
+Skin betting was, in a way, the beginning of CS:GO esports betting.

 It was mostly happening on third-party websites that weren't certified betting operators, nor did they take any measures to prevent underage individuals from placing an illegal wager.
 What's more, many bettors on these websites were also the players who participated in the matches they bet on, which became a huge problem.